nweiyue/tp/docs/UserGuide.md

 edit INDEX n/UPDATED_NAME
 ```

-* Edits the student at the specified `INDEX` with the specified updated particular to be updated.
+* Edits the student at the specified `INDEX` with the specified particular to be updated.
 * The index refers to the index number shown in the displayed class list.
 * The index **must be a positive integer** 1, 2, 3, …
 * User will then be prompted for a confirmation input **`(yes/no)`**.